liborty/TokenCrypt/README.md

     ncrpt -xbruci 'data' sourcedir keysdir outdir

 will recursively update and clean the entire archive outdir, so that it is as if freshly created from the current state of sourcedir (with only -xbri).
-However, with `-u` it is incremental, so it runs faster.
-This is convenient for regular backing up purposes. 'bin' is no longer being ignored, so it will be added to the archive.
-Since `-c` is also given, any directories named 'data', that are now newly ignored, will be deleted from the archive.
+However, adding `-u` makes it incremental, so it runs faster.
+This is convenient for regular backing up purposes.
+As 'bin' is no longer being ignored, it will be added to the archive (if it exists).
+Since `-c` has also been added, any directories on the ignore list ('data' now), will be deleted from the archive.
+As will be any other contents deleted from sourcedir in-between.

+    pack -xbri '.git target' TokenCrypt TCidx TCkeys TCout Recursing and ignoring directories: .git target
+pack: compressing directory 'TokenCrypt'
+pack: TokenCrypt 57013581 (100%) => TCout 12169058 (21%)

 ## Exercise